20 Feb Cravin’ Asian: the Top Pan Asian Eateries in Downtown Vancouver

 9 times out 10, a restaurant located on the second floor of a mall is gonna be pretty suspect.
 But 1 time out of 10 that restaurant will be Thai Town, located adjacent to the food court on the second floor of the International Village Mall just outside of Chinatown.
 Nothing crazy to report here, just a massive menu filled with awesome, authentic Thai food: green, yellow & red curries, noodles, fried rice, Pad Thais and other Thai goodness.
 Their Pad Thai is one of the best in the city, and if you find yourself hungover and in need of a cure, the Spicy Drunken Noodles w/ Prawns will definitely do the trick.

-Asian food cravings are par for the course when you live in Vancouver, and they can strike at any time.
+Asian food cravings happen on the regular when you live in Vancouver.
 It is best to be prepared.
-All 5 of these Pan Asian eateries will satisfy any craving, and they are all available for fast on-demand delivery using the ParcelPal app.
+All 5 of these Pan Asian eateries will satisfy any kind of Asian food craving.
+Plus, they are available for on-demand delivery on the ParcelPal App.